10 Facts About Hearing Loss

 4. Types of Hearing Aids

 There are various hearing aids available.
 Types include behind the ear, in the ear, in the canal, completely in the canal, bone anchored and bone conduction.
 Also hearing aids are constantly evolving to provide a better sound quality.
 More and more interact with other electronic devices such as smartphones.
 They also fit individual tastes by varying in design, size and colour.
-Learn more in our guide to types of hearing aids.
+Learn more by speaking to one of our expert hearing aid audiologists here.

 5. It's Affordable

 Contrary to many people's beliefs, hearing aids can be affordable and of good quality.
-In addition, you can choose the most suitable hearing aid for you online or even obtain one free of charge from the NHS along with battery replacements.
+In addition, you can choose the most suitable hearing aid for you online.
 Have a look at our range of affordable hearing aids here.

 Used hearing aids may be donated or given for recycling along with used hearing aid batteries.